jfaithedu/nfc/project-overview.md

 ### 1. **NFC Interaction**

 - Poll for NFC tags using I2C.
-- Read tag UID and/or NDEF data.
-- **NDEF Handling:** If an NDEF record containing a YouTube or YouTube Music URL is found:
-  - Check if the URL is already associated with a tag in the database.
-  - If not, automatically add the URL to the database, potentially associating it with the tag's UID if available.
-- **UID Handling:** If a UID is read, check for a match in the SQLite DB.
+- Retrieve tag UID and check for match in SQLite DB.
-- Trigger associated audio/media playback based on the found UID or the newly added NDEF URL.
+- Trigger associated audio/media playback on match.

 ### 2. **Audio Playback**